 How white label banking works

-White label banking works by combining licensed banking infrastructure with modern APIs and financial software.
+White label banking works by combining licensed banking infrastructure with modern APIs and financial software, allowing companies to launch financial services quickly while remaining compliant with financial regulations.

 Why businesses are turning to white label banking

-Businesses across industries like fintech, e-commerce, and SaaS are increasingly adopting white label banks to deliver innovative financial services at much lower development costs.
+Businesses across industries like fintech, ecommerce, and SaaS are increasingly adopting white label banks to deliver innovative financial services at much lower development costs.
 For instance, according to Research and Markets, the global white label banking market is forecasted to grow at a CAGR of 10.6% from 2021 to 2028, while Grand View Research estimates the market size, valued at $1.6 billion in 2020, will reach $5.1 billion by 2028.

 These are impressive numbers – and they’re not exactly difficult to understand.
 By offering API-driven solutions (e.g., digital wallets, multi currency payments, and accounts) and outsourcing the back-end, white label banks like ConnectPay are making it much easier for ambitious companies to scale globally.